Thomas J. Donahue

 Visiting Assistant Professor

 Dr. Thomas J. Donahue is Visiting Assistant Professor in the Political Science Department, Independent College Programs, and the Center for Peace and Global Citizenship.
-In 2008-2009 and in 2010-2014, he was a Lecturer in the Program in Ethics, Politics & Economics and the Political Science Department at Yale.
-In 2009-2010, he was a Postdoctoral Research Fellow in the Institute for Philosophical Research at the National Autonomous University of Mexico (UNAM).
+Before joining Haverford in 2014, he taught in the Program in Ethics, Politics & Economics at Yale and held a Postdoctoral Research Fellowship in the Institute for Philosophical Research at the National Autonomous University of Mexico (UNAM).

 A political philosopher, Donahue's research examines the structure of injustices in global, comparative, and historical perspective; and the relationships among moral principles and political and economic theories.
-Some of his research is published or forthcoming in European Journal of Political Theory, The Philosophical Forum, Public Affairs Quarterly, Ethics & the Environment, and Nexos.
+Some of his research is published in European Journal of Political Theory, The Philosophical Forum, Public Affairs Quarterly, Ethics & the Environment, and Nexos.
+He is completing a book manuscript, entitled Unfreedom for All: How Global Injustices Harm You.
+You can read the Introduction and various chapters by clicking here.

 Ph.D., The Johns Hopkins University